It’s not often that we think of investing for short-term goals. Too often, that money sits in a cash account, earning meager interest.

 My Travel Fund

-When investing for short-term goals, it's important to balance the desire to see good returns with the risk that you could lose some of the money.
+When investing for short-term goals, whether you invest with Betterment or use some other broker, it’s important to balance the desire to see good returns with the risk that you could lose some of the money.
 Because bonds are considered safer, boosting my allocation in that area seemed the thing to do.
 (Of course, an argument could be made that I should have a larger allocation to bonds.)
-So far I don't regret my decision, though.
-I've earned almost $20 since setting the goal in August, and as I move forward, my travel fund will continue to grow and result in more earnings that I can use to plan awesome trips with my son.
+So far I don’t regret my decision, though.
+I’ve earned almost $20 since setting the goal in August, and as I move forward, my travel fund will continue to grow and result in more earnings that I can use to plan awesome trips with my son.

 Indexing to Reduce Some of the Risk